MarkMcCaskey/opensandbox/README.md

 cabal run
 ```
 As of right now, it's not even possible to log onto the server.
 This will change soon.

+## Contributing

+Pull requests and bug reports are welcome even at this early date.
+Everything is subject to change right now, so many flaws are present and known right now.
+However, Haskellers interested in the project should feel free to find a role for themselves.
+I'm not a Haskell expert, so I don't expect a contributor to be either.